Vitamin B12 & Metformin – What’s the Connection?

 3. Patients at risk of low B12 levels should supplement with B12 when taking Metformin

 Metformin has often been accused of lowering vitamin B12 levels in patients taking the medication long term, however, this has been shown to only be a half truth.
-Observationally, long-term use of Metformin does, in fact, seem to lower B12 serum levels—the level of B12 found circulating within your blood.
-The medical literature stating that Metformin should be used with caution due to this, or similar literature recommending a B12 supplement to offset a potential deficiency, are overlooking some important information.
+Long-term use of Metformin does seem to lower B12 serum levels—the level of B12 found circulating within your blood.
+The medical literature advising caution with Metformin, or recommending a B12 supplement to counter a potential deficiency, overlooks important information.

 The Science Behind Metformin and B12